 Bialetti Moka pot sizes: Coffee

 Then I started looking online for help, and after finding some dimensions online, I realized that I have a SIX CUP brewer, and everything made sense.

 On my fourth brew, treating it like it should be, the coffee came out so much better.
 It was a world of difference.

 So, for future reference, here is a listing of Bialetti Moka express heights.

 Hopefully, this will be of benefit to someone else who isn’t sure of the capacity of their Bialetti Moka express, such as those who inherited or borrowed them:

-The Bialetti Moka Express comes in a variety of sizes – each cup corresponding roughly to a ~30-50ml concentrated shot and most people tend to like doubles.
+The Bialetti Moka Express comes in various sizes – each cup corresponding roughly to a ~30-50ml concentrated shot, and most people tend to like doubles.
 To make a longer drink, many people will dilute the concentrate for an Americano style coffee.